AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedTargetingModel.md

 ## Getting The Center Of Clusters

-Once you collected the players' location data, you must call K-Means' train() function.
+Once you collected the players' location data, you must call model's train() function.
 This will generate the center of clusters to the model parameters.

 ```lua